Yigit4416/robot-proje/system_prompt.md

 INPUT: JSON { "type", "visual", "physics" }
 OUTPUT: Valid JSON ONLY.
 No markdown.
+STRICT RULE: "score" MUST be a single INTEGER.
+NO RANGES (e.g. "80-90" is FORBIDDEN).
 {
   "score": <int 0-100>,
   "rationale": "<short explanation>",